Legislative Council 2025-26

 1. You represent the UASSP membership.
 You must be a member of UASSP

-by the Executive Board to be a liaison to the members of UASSP in your
+and NASSP to qualify as a legislative council member.
+The Executive Board appoints you to be a liaison to the members of UASSP in your

 region.
 You will be meeting with the Executive Board at least twice a year.